A matrix model of a non-Hermitian $\beta$-ensemble: Acknowledgements

 \section{Acknowledgements}

-We are very grateful to Gernot Akemann, Guillaume Dubach, Tamara Grava and Joseph Najnudel for many valuable discussions.
-H.T. was supported by an EPSRC Doctoral Training Partnership Scholarship no. EP/T517872/1.
+We are very grateful to Gernot Akemann, Guillaume Dubach, Tamara Grava, Joseph Najnudel and Patricia P\"{a}\ss ler for many valuable discussions.
+This research was funded in part by EPSRC grant no. EP/T517872/1.
+For the purpose of open access, the author has applied a ‘Creative Commons Attribution' (CC BY) public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.